 Who was James H. Andrew?

-James H. Andrew was born April 19, 1921 in Greene County, IA.
+James H. Andrew was born April 19, 1921 in Greene County, Iowa.
 Among his many accomplishments, Jim served as Quartermaster in the U.S. Army during World War II.
 He was assigned to the 4,173rd Quartermaster depot company with his job involving shipping military supplies rail.
 As troop train commander he developed a great love of trains and served 30 years in the military retiring with the rank of Colonel.

 He married life long partner Alice Ann Thompson in 1948, and had two daughters, Karen and Jane, and a son James O. Jim became a career farmer spending many years in the profession.

 After retiring from farming he returned to his love of trains and collected railroad items, amassing a large collection.
 Many of Jim’s items are on display in the museum and are timeless reminders from the glory days of railroading.
 We are very thankful to Jim, as well as many other individuals and businesses, for making the museum what it is today.

 The James H. Andrew Railroad Museum at the Boone & Scenic Valley Railroad is a beautiful 9,000 square foot facility featuring a research library, theater and displays featuring memorabilia from all eras of railroading in Iowa.
 With extensive collections of track equipment, toy trains, dining car china, passenger train timetables, lanterns and more, our museum truly does have something to interest everyone!

 The Iowa Railroad Historical Society is committed to advancing knowledge and understanding of the history of railroads by providing educational experiences through the acquisition, operation, preservation, and display of artifacts, equipment, literature, and other resources, as well as providing opportunities to engage in various modes of historic rail travel through our operating museum.